-As soon as my husband proposed to me, I knew I wanted a vintage styled wedding – I’ve never personally been a big fan of the flamboyant ‘meringue’.
+As soon as my husband proposed to me and we started planning our big day, I knew I wanted a vintage styled wedding – I’ve never personally been a big fan of the flamboyant ‘meringue’.
 I wanted something chic and understated instead, and this theme carried through to every detail.
 I thought that meant I was looking for a relatively ‘simple’ gown, and I was convinced I’d be the very opposite of ‘high maintenance’: I’d easily find a whole array of choices – my difficulty would be not in finding the right dress, but in narrowing down my vast selection!

 Not so… In the event, I lost count of the number of wedding boutiques I visited.
 The thing is, it’s true that I wasn’t looking for my perfect dress – I was actually looking for anything I didn’t hate.
 And I couldn’t find a single option that was right, or even nearly right.
 I wasn’t even being precious: I looked at brand new, secondhand, charity shops – no stone was left unturned.